Art-n-MathS/DASOS/Readme.txt

 -iso <isolevel>                The isolevel defines boundaries of the implicit object.
 The voxel values lies inside the range [-100,100] and everything greater than the isolevel is considered to be inside the object.
 Default value is -99.9

--opt <on/off>                  Enables/Disables the optimisation that uses Integral Images to discard empty chunks of voxels during polygonisation.
+-opt <on/off>                  Enables/Disables the optimisation.
 By default the optimisation is enabled.

 -map <type> <outputName>       The available types are: "AVERAGE_HEIGHT_DIFFERENCE", "NON-EMPTY_VOXELS", "DENSITY", "THICKNESS", "FIRST_PATCH", "LAST_PATCH", "HYPERSPECTRAL_MEAN", "NDVI", "LOWEST_RETURN", "INTENSITY"